I’ve Received a Wind-Up Notice. What Does this Mean and What Do I Do?

 Note this type of winding-up process is distinct from the winding-up of a solvent company.
 When winding up a solvent business, the process starts with the company directors making a declaration of solvency before the company members pass a special resolution for winding up.

 Once a notice of special resolution has been published as required, the appointed liquidator can start wind up the company before it’s deregistered.

 What can and should be done after you receive a wind-up notice

 Your wind-up notice will specify a court date.
-By this date, if you do nothing your company will be wound up and you will lose your business; it’s that simple.
-By failing to respond, you’ll be leaving the issue to be resolved in court.
+A failure to do anything by the nominated date will result in your company will be wound up.
+Just to be clear, this means that you will lose your business; it’s that simple.
+By failing to respond, you will be putting the future of your business in the hands of the court.

-Alternatively, you could opt for voluntary administration or repay the debt in full (or through a payment arrangement with your creditor(s).
-So with a wind-up notice, your main options are as follows:
+Alternatively, you should become aware of your options and act accordingly.
+You could opt for voluntary administration or repay the debt in full (or through a payment arrangement with your creditor(s).
+The main options availabel are:

 - Pay the debt – Pay the bill in full or enter into a payment arrangement and seek to have the wind up proceedings dismissed

 - Do nothing – If you do nothing, the business will be wound up.
 The wind-up application will be heard in the court and the court will order your company to be placed into liquidation.
 Not only will your company be liquidated and deregistered; you, as a company director, could be found personally liable for its debts.